omenegazzi/zend3-locadora/README.md

 While running, Vagrant maps your host port 8080 to port 80 on the virtual machine; you can visit the site at http://localhost:8080/

-> ### Vagrant and VirtualBox
->
-> The vagrant image is based on ubuntu/xenial64.
-If you are using VirtualBox as
-> a provider, you will need:
->
-> - Vagrant 1.8.5 or later
-> - VirtualBox 5.0.26 or later

-For vagrant documentation, please refer to [vagrantup.com](https://www.vagrantup.com/)

 ## Using docker-compose